spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_install-ad.md

 2. Select Add a new forest.
 3. Root Domain Name: lab.local (or whatever you prefer).
 4. Functional Level: Choose Windows Server 2025.
 5. Type your DSRM Password (keep this safe!).
-Thatswhatwedo104
+Thatswhatwedo104 (it is imsdal promoted user)
 6. Click through the defaults and click Install.
 The server will reboot.

 ![boot](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-800-admistering-windows-server-hybrid-core-infrastructure/images/boot.png)